Morpheus1024/spending_AI_manager/README.md

 ## Features

-- Gets spendings saved in Google Sheet via Google Cloude API
+- Gets spendings saved in Google Sheet via Google Cloud API - requires private access to your own sheets.
-- Atatches one category from category config file to transaction using fastText
+- Attaches one category from category config file to transaction using fastText

 ## Installation